rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/build_iso.md

 ## Separate recovery

-To make an ISO with a separate recovery image as squashfs, you can either use the default from `cOS`, by adding it in the iso yaml file:
+To make an ISO with a separate recovery image as squashfs, you can either use the default from `Elemental`, by adding it in the iso yaml file:

 ```yaml
 iso: